-- An enhanced knowledge in characteristics of various transducers like resistive, inductive and capacitive type. - Skills to use transducer for Instrument and control systems applications.
+- An enhanced knowledge in Characteristics of various transducers like resistive, Inductive and capacitive type. - Skills to select and use transducer for instrument and control systems applications.

-CSB2184 OBJECT ORIENTED PROGRAMMING L Т Ρ С LABORATORY 0 0 3 1
+CSB2184 OBJECT ORIENTED PROGRAMMING LABORATORY

 - To implement the basic concepts of object oriented programming using java concepts. - To understand fundamentals of object-oriented programming in classes, invoking methods and functions. - Learn to create packages, interfaces and threads using java and oops concepts. - To design and develop programs with Graphical User Interfaces capabilities.